• Skip to primary navigation

 Crispy Pakistani Aloo Pakora (Potato Fritters)

-Crispy Pakistani Aloo Pakora (Potato Fritters) are a beloved street food staple in Pakistan.
-Slices of potato are coated in a spiced gram flour batter, seasoned to perfection, then deep-fried until golden and crispy.
+Crispy Pakistani Aloo Pakora (Potato Fritters) are thinly slices of potatoes in a spiced gram flour batter seasoned to perfection, then deep-fried until golden and crispy.

 This Pakistani appetizer recipe is a burst of flavor in every bite, delighting the taste buds.
 It’s often served with vibrant sides like Green Chutney, Pudina Chutney, or classic tomato ketchup.
 To take it to the next level, a sprinkle of chaat masala enhances its delicious taste.

-We strongly reject the idea of making soft, overly inflated pakoras by relying too heavily on baking soda.
-These inferior versions are not to our liking.
-However, it's important to note that a true pakora should never be flat—it’s a pakora, not just a besan chip.
-There should be a clear distinction between the two.
+My mom strongly rejects the idea of making soft, overly inflated pakoras by relying too heavily on baking soda—those inferior versions are simply not to our liking.
+That said, a true pakora should never be flat either.
+It’s a pakora, not a besan chip.
+There should always be a clear distinction between the two, with the perfect balance of crisp edges and a proper bite.

 HOW TO MAKE ALOO PAKORA?